 Through these boards, teams can manage their projects through highly visual interfaces.
 You can see exactly which tasks are flowing smoothly for the agile project and which ones may cause bottlenecks you can’t afford for a sprint.
 Team members can switch back and forth between various views to easily emphasize the information they need.

-Jira also supports development teams by encouraging collaboration and communication.
+Jira Software also supports development teams by encouraging collaboration and communication.
 It delivers bug tracking for software development projects, allowing all team members to access this information.
-If you want more information about this tool, we put together a detailed review of Jira.
+If you want more information about this tool, we put together a detailed review of Jira Software.

 The Best Visual Project Management Tools for Resource Management